Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 A general partnership can have an unlimited number of partners which can be real people, organisations, or a combination of both.
 For example, the partners in a partnership might all be limited companies, or even other partnerships!
 This point is crucial for understanding how partnerships pay tax (which we’ll get too shortly).

-Each partner will need to register as well as the partnership itself, so HMRC know that they’re part of the business.
+Each partner will need to register as well as setting up the partnership itself, so HMRC know that they’re part of the business.
 Corporate bodies, public organisations, or charities and not-for-profits might all get involved in a partnership for a variety of reasons.

 Typically, these bodies will become involved with partnerships where they are aiming to achieve a common goal.
 For example: